ibm-cloud-docs/vsrx/vsrx-upgrade.md

 * The Standalone upgrade requires only an OS reload.

-For a Standalone environment, the previous configuration is not restored, so you should export and import your configurstion.
+For a Standalone environment, the previous configuration is not restored, so you should export and import your configuration.
 Refer to  [Importing and exporting the vSRX configuration](docs/infrastructure/vsrx?topic=vsrx-importing-exporting-vsrx-configuration) for more information.
 {: important}

 * The HA upgrade requires two steps: a vSRX upgrade and then the OS reload.
 It is strongly recommended you confirm that the vSRX configuration is correct at each step.